 A large brewery is a factory.
 A small brewery is a kitchen.

-In a small brewery, the person who brewed your beer might be standing behind the bar.
-The ingredients are often visible—sacks of malt stacked against a wall, hops in a cold room, yeast packets on a shelf.
-The process is happening in real time, behind glass or in the same room, at a scale you can comprehend.
+In a small brewery, the person who brewed your beer might be behind the bar.
+The ingredients are often visible, sacks of malt, hops in a cold room, yeast packets on a shelf.
+The process is happening in real time at a scale you can understand.

-This matters because beer is easier to understand when you can see it being made.
+Beer is easier to understand when you can see it being made.
 The vocabulary stops being abstract.
 “Malt” goes from a word on a label to a grain you can hold.
-“Dry-hopping” goes from jargon to a visible step—someone literally adding hops to a tank.
+“Dry-hopping” goes from jargon to a step you can see.

 The flight: your built-in tasting course